jtom38/Ansible/README.md

 ## Configuration

 I have a basic configuration file in place at the root of this folder for anisble to find.
+If you work out of this directory the configuration file will take effect that is loaded.

 ## Inventory

-I have a template file in place that should only be used as a refrence.
+I have a template file in place that should only be used as a reference.
 Make a copy of that file and name it hosts then update that file.

+The configuration file that is active is looking for a directory that contains all of the inventory files.
+This way all files can be parted out rather then one big file.

 ### Testing Linux devices